mxhulab/cryosieve/README.md

 Alternatively, users can utilize the `cryosieve_auto_cryosparc.py` script, available in this repository, to circumvent the labor-intensive manual operations in CryoSPARC.
 The prerequisite for executing the `cryosieve_auto_cryosparc.py` script is the loading of CryoSPARC’s environment variables.
 This can be accomplished by executing the command `eval $(cryosparcm env)` in the shell.
 The successful loading of this environment can be verified by using the `which python` command.
 Upon successful execution, this command should point to a Python interpreter located within CryoSPARC’s installation path.
 Utilizing this Python interpreter, users can execute the `cryosieve_auto_cryosparc.py` script to automatically and sequentially carry out `import particle stack`, `ab-initio`, `homogenous refinement`, and `non-uniform refinement` jobs.
 These operations are performed for each particle stack listed in a sheet, which is provided as an argument to the `cryosieve_auto_cryosparc.py` script.
 This script is also capable of automatically generating a summary of resolution and B-factor after executing refinement in CryoSPARC.
 For a detailed explanation of each `cryosieve_auto_cryosparc.py` option, please refer to the following section [Options/Arguments of `cryosieve_auto_cryosparc.py`](#cryosieve_auto_cryosparc).

+### [Optional] Calculate the Rosenthal-Henderson B-factor by automatically invoking CryoSPARC

+The gold standard for assessing the quality of a set of single particle images involves determining its Rosenthal-Henderson B-factor.
+A lower B-factor indicates better quality.
+Utilizing CryoSieve to filter out ineffective particles can reduce the B-factor, suggesting improved quality among the remaining particles.
+Users can leverage the `cryosieve_auto_rh_bfactor.py` script, provided in this repository, to automatically calculate the Rosenthal-Henderson B-factor by invoking CryoSPARC.
+The script's arguments/options are similar to those in `cryosieve_auto_cryosparc.py`, with a few differences.
+For a detailed explanation of each `cryosieve_auto_rh_bfactor.py` option, please refer to the following section [Options/Arguments of `cryosieve_auto_rh_bfactor.py`](#cryosieve_auto_rh_bfactor).

 # Options/Arguments of `cryosive-core`, `cryosieve` and `cryosieve_auto_cryosparc.py`

 <a name="cryosieve-core"></a>